skyzyx/rg35xx-garlicos-macos-instructions/docs/updating-garlicos.en_us.md

 ## Congratulations!

 You have updated Garlic OS on your Anbernic RG35XX!

+Put the microSD card back into the top slot, and power-on the device.

 For more fun, check out [custom themes/skins](https://www.rg35xx.com/temas-garlicos/), as well as [creating a custom boot screen](https://www.reddit.com/r/RG35XX/comments/1177ibw/what_am_i_missing_for_creating_custom_boot_logos/)!